lkmklsmn/DrivAER/README.md

-# DrivAER for manifold interpretation of scRNA-seq data
+# DrivAER for manifold interpretation in scRNA-seq data
 **DrivAER** is a method for identification of **Driv**ing transcriptional programs based on **A**uto**E**ncoder derived **R**elevance scores.
 DrivAER infers relevance scores for transcriptional programs with respect to specified outcomes of interest in single-cell RNA sequencing data, such as psuedotemporal ordering or disease status..